firelab/wfips/doc/nationalaviationresources.md

 Select the number of large airtankers to be used in the analysis.
 The airtankers are moved throughout the US to bases with the highest fire activity.
 Value may be set for National analysis only.
-For analyses at smaller scales 21 large airtankers are used throughout the US.
+For analyses at smaller scales the movement of 21 large airtankers is simulated for the entire US.